What We Do

 • Program Scholarships provide access to a safe place, enriching activities, learning opportunities, homework help, and fun and caring adult professionals for all kids, regardless of their families’ ability to pay.
 The target population for the Child Care and Program Scholarships is children ages six weeks to grade 12 who are from families with low to moderate income or families dealing with short-term emergency situations (such as loss of one income or family illness).
 Child Care and Program Scholarships offer reduced rates for children who may not have the opportunity to participate in Club programs due to their families’ financial ability to pay associated program costs.

-• In 2024, the Scholarship program was awarded $45,000 through the Community Investment Process.
+• In 2025, the Scholarship program was awarded $45,000 through the Community Investment Process.

 Visit Website

-• In 2024, the Family Mentor Teams program was awarded $5,000 through the Community Investment Process.
+• In 2025, the Homeless Shelter was awarded $25,000 through the Community Investment Process.

 Visit Website